 Gladiolas or Glad’s as some people call them are a great summer bulb.
 Their attractiveness has diminished in the last decade or two.
 They were highly used as a cut flower in massive bouquets.
-They are not winter hardy and have to be dug and stored over the winter and planted the following year.
+They do not winter hardy and have to be dug and stored over the winter and planted the following year.
 As it is not a native and the time involved to grow them many a Gardner has chosen not to grow them.

-If you grew them this year it is the time to dig them and store in a 45. degree non lighted area.
+If you grew them this year it is the time to dig them and store in a 45. degree non-lighted area.
 Do not let them freeze.

-However this all said they are a glorious addition to a garden and are a great cut flower.
+However, this all said they are a glorious addition to a garden and are a great cut flower.
 Look now for some great looking colors for next spring.

 © www.gardeningwhisperer.com 2015